Lotfullah21/HTML-CSS/CSS/14-grid/07-grid-lines/README.md

 ## Note:

-There is a short cut to write `grid-row-start: 1; grid-row-end` in just one line and that is `grid-row:start line/end line`.
+There is a short cut to write `grid-row-start: 1; grid-row-end` in just one line and that is `grid-row:start-line/end-line`.
 For the above example, it can be written as

 ```css